swarajroy/game-hub/README.md

-A sample portfolio frontend project for a video games developed using
+A sample portfolio frontend project for discovering video games developed using

 - react 18
 - typescript